matthefish/instaparse/README.md

 # InstaParse
-A module I made to aid in parsing instagram response data based off a username
+A module I made to aid in parsing instagram response data based off a username.

 ## Examples
 ### getprofile()